CarsonAurum/DiscordKit/Sources/Private/Managers/README.md

 - Rollback to undo all reconnect features.

 ### February 4, 2025
-- `IdentifyManager`: Expanded to support
+- `IdentifyManager`: Expanded to support reconnections.
+- `ReconnectManager`: Created.